 The length of the process will vary.
-The Fund and the Insurer will assess your claim as quickly as possible, but sometimes delays can occur when you, your employer and/or your doctors/specialists do not respond to requests for information.
-Delays can also occur when your injury/illness occurred some time ago.
+The Fund and the Insurer will assess your claim as quickly as possible, but sometimes delays can occur when you, your employer and/ or your doctors/specialists do not respond to requests for information.
+Delays can also occur when your injury/illness occurred some time ago and accessing old records becomes more complex.